 The current student population is 58% female.
 About 21% of current students are domestic students from racial and ethnic groups underrepresented in science.
 International students comprise 14% of current students.

-The percentage of students in the program from racial and ethnic groups underrepresented in science (as defined by the NIH) has been increasing since 2003, when fewer than 5% of enrolled students were from underrepresented groups.
-This is concomitant with increased applications from these groups.
-In the most recent two years, 28% and 33% of domestic students enrolled in the program have been from underrepresented groups.
-Greater than 90% of our students obtain PhDs and there is little difference in the graduation rates between male, female, or underrepresented students.
+Greater than 90% of our students obtain PhDs and there is little difference in the graduation rates or timeline among male, female, or underrepresented students.
 The career outcomes of underrepresented students compared to the total student population over the past 16 years is also very similar.
-Through continued and enhanced outreach and recruiting efforts we aim to continue to increase the diversity of applicants and students admitted to the PhD program.
-Follow the link to graduate education statistics below to look at these and other data over time.
+Through continued outreach and recruiting efforts we aim to encourage applications to the PhD program from a broad swath of highly talented students and to strengthen the biomedical workforce.
+Follow the link to graduate education statistics below to look at data on the program over time.